MokoenaLee/DashBoard_Python/README.md

 ### In progress
--Rearrange information collection form on landing page to make it more intuitve -host the dashboard on heroku to bypass download and setting up environment locally -design a database to store information collected
+-Rearrange information collection form on landing page to make it more intuitve -Dost the dashboard on heroku to bypass download and setting up environment locally -Design a database to store information collected -Rating system
+-User/Customer Login
+### Metrics to measure product success
+-Monthly increase in daily active users with a 20% minimum ratio -Written feedback from users about product usability -Average rating of 4.0

 Environment Requirements: